Pakistan, India restart cross-border train service suspended over tensions

+Indian officials announced on Saturday that the two countries have agreed to resume services at their ends.

+According to Pakistani media reports on Monday, the "Samjhota Express" train, carrying some 150 passengers, left railway station in Lahore, the capital of Punjab province, for India in the morning.

-Pakistan and India on Monday resumed cross-border passenger train service that was suspended due to recent tensions over the last month's suicide attack in the Indian-controlled Kashmir, killing over 40 Indian policemen, officials said.
+The cross-border passenger train service was suspended due to recent tensions over last month's suicide attack in Indian-controlled Kashmir, which killed over 40 Indian policemen, officials said.

-The "Samjhota Express" train, carrying some 150 passengers, left railway station in Lahore, the capital of Punjab province, for India Monday morning, according to local media.

 The train normally runs between the two neighboring countries on Monday and Thursday.